 - attending meetings of the TUS or union representatives before or after a joint meeting to consider matters relating to that meeting

-- conducting interviews with and on behalf of members under an agreed procedure such as those on grievance, discipline or redundancy
+- preparation for and accompanying members at meetings being held under an agreed procedure (e.g. grievance, discipline or redundancy)

-- explaining the role of the union in industrial relations in the BBSRC to employees
+- explaining the role of the union in employee relations in the BBSRC to employees

 - taking part, as a representative, in meetings of official policy making bodies of the union (such as the National Executive Committee), meetings of the TUS or meetings of Branch Committees